 1. About Us

-www.essentic.com, together with the Point Positive and 1Self Assessments run through the website (collectively the “Site”) are owned and operated by ESSENTIC LIMITED, registered in England and Wales under company number 08634404 and with registered office at 4 Clayton Road, Buckinghamshire, HP14 3GA (“we”, “us”, “our”).
+www.essentic.com, together with Point Positive run through the website (collectively the “Site”) are owned and operated by ESSENTIC LIMITED, registered in England and Wales under company number 08634404 and with registered office at 4 Clayton Road, Lane End, High Wycombe, Buckinghamshire, HP14 3GA (“we”, “us”, “our”).

 PLEASE READ THE FOLLOWING CAREFULLY TO UNDERSTAND OUR VIEWS AND PRACTICES REGARDING YOUR PERSONAL DATA AND HOW WE WILL TREAT IT.

 By clicking on the log in box where indicated on the Site, submitting your Personal Data to us, and using our services you agree to the terms and practices described in this Policy.

 If you have any questions about this Policy, please contact Essentic.
 We may amend this Policy at any time.
 Any changes we may make will be posted on this page, so please check back frequently.

 Personal data or PII means any information relating to a person who can be identified either directly or indirectly by that information; it may include name, address, email address, phone number, credit / debit card number, IP address, location data, purchase history (“Personal Data”).

 We may collect and process the following information about you: